FernandoMelgar/notes/1. Source/202102231354 - Rational Unified Process Best_Practices for Software Development Teams.md

 ##### Business modeling
 ==One of the major problems with most business engineering efforts, is that the software engineering and the business engineering community do not communicate properly with each other==.
 This leads to the output from business engineering is not being used properly as input to the software development effort, and vice-versa.
 The Rational Unified Process addresses this by providing a common language and process for both communities, as well as showing how to create and maintain direct traceability between business and software models.

+In business modeling there is a documentation of the business process in what is called **business use case**.
+This assures a common understanding among all stakeholders of what business process needs to be supported in the organization.
+This is documented in a business object-model.

+##### Requirements
+==The goal of the Requirements workflow is to describe **what the system should do** and allows the **developers and the customer to agree** on that description.== To achieve this, we elicit, organize, and document required functionality and constraints; track and document trade offs and decisions.

+A Vision document is created, and stakeholder needs are elicited.
+Use cases are identified, representing the behavior of the system.
+Each use case is described in detail.
+The use-case description shows how the system interacts step by step with the actors and what the system does.
+Non-functional requirements are described in Supplementary Specifications.

+##### Analysis and design
 **See also:**
 - [[202102211220 Udacity - Rational Unified process]]
 - [[202102171903 - La importancia del project management]]